ababphysics/TSH/README.md

 The TSH tensor equation:
 Eμν=Gμν+Uμν

-depends only on the internal variables p, Δf, γT.
+depends only on the internal variables p,Δf,γT.

 Because external gauge and matter fields do not appear in the structural action, arbitrary interaction energy‑momentum tensors can be added to the right‑hand side without modifying the structural dynamics.